trabianmatt/central-ledger/TransferGuide.md

 ## Next Steps
-Now that you have succesfully created accounts and prepared and executed a transfer, you should feel comfortable working with the other endpoints found in the [Central Ledger documentation.](central-ledger-documentation.md)
+Now that you have succesfully created accounts and prepared and executed a transfer, you should feel comfortable working with the other endpoints found in the [API documentation.](API.md)